Tribeca 2021: 'The Novice' | 'Italian Studies' (Reviews)

 Much like achieving success in your particular sport, the film also needs a properly committed central performance in order to rise above the waterline and that is what you get with Fuhrman as she is fierce in every way.
 Subtle differences in posture, conveying disorientation with her eyes, even the rowing itself feels taxing to the viewer in me (though, actual rowers can speak more to the authenticity) - everything is there from the body language to the line delivery so I imagine we'll be hearing more about it when it gets out to general audiences.
 Hadaway's strengths come through in the post-production output as the editing by Nugent and her is relentlessly measured which suit the thriller elements perfectly, also finding good moments to highlight the best of Todd Martin's sweeping camera work and Alex Weston's ruthless orchestral pieces.

 Beyond just the score, even more victories happen in the sound design which compliments Alex' disorientation by throwing in unnatural sounding clips for the settings and playing around with pitch shifts, all which are then balanced out in the exciting sound mix.
 Only couple times are there clumsier moments as some music choices don't fit the scenes all that well.
 One other thing which might be just a personal grievance right now (seen this in every movie/show lately) is the storm at the end; it came off comical and overdramatic, plus it just looked ridiculous with lightning striking every two seconds.
 Overall, The Novice had even more potential which is the frustrating part as you'd have wanted to know more about Alex.
-One scene that takes a lot away from that is one including self-harm since it screams to be re-edited because if we are purposefully distanced from Alex when she is most vulnerable, then why are we suddenly in her personal bathroom as she is removing a part of herself?
-In the context of this story, it'd make more sense for the audience to imagine it or just be shown couple visuals that suggest it as we do see the physical toll on her in the film's last shot.
+One scene that takes a lot away from that is one including self-harm because if we are purposefully distanced from Alex when she is most vulnerable, then why are we in her perhaps most personal space as she is removing a part of herself?
+In the context of this story, it'd make more sense for the audience to imagine it or just be shown couple visuals that suggest it as we do in fact see the physical toll on her in the film's last shot.

 Smileys: Isabelle Fuhrman, editing, sound design, sound mixing